-NOTE: An LED is turned on when the trigger is pulled.

-- To vary the driving speed, increase or decrease pressure on the paddle switch.
-The further the paddle switch is pulled, the greater the speed. - 3.
-To stop the tool, release the paddle switch.
+- 1. To start the tool, pull the trigger.
+NOTE: An LED is turned on when the trigger is pulled. - To vary the driving speed, simply increase or decrease pressure on the trigger.
+The further the trigger is pulled, the greater the speed. - 3.
+To stop the tool, release the trigger and the electric brake stops the tool instantly.